OpenNebula/addon-image-backup/README.md

     -V, --version          output the version number
     -i --image <image_id>  image id or comma separated list of image ids to backup.
-Omit for backup all images -k --insecure          use the weakest but fastest SSH encryption -n --netcat            use the netcat instead of rsync (just for main image files, *.snap dir still use rsync) -c --check             check img using qemu-img check cmd after transfer
+Omit for backup all images -S --start-image <image_id>  image id to start from backup.
+Backups all following images including defined one -k --insecure          use the weakest but fastest SSH encryption -n --netcat            use the netcat instead of rsync (just for main image files, *.snap dir still use rsync) -c --check             check img using qemu-img check cmd after transfer